kubernetes/website/content/en/blog/_posts/2021-07-15-server-side-apply-ga.md

 Defaulting: Values for fields that appliers do not express explicit interest in should be defaulted.
 This prevents an applier from unintentionally owning a defaulted field that might cause conflicts with other appliers.
 If unspecified, the default value is nil or the nil equivalent for the corresponding type.

-- Usage: see the [Defaulting Documentation](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#defaulting) for more details.
+- Usage: see the [CRD Defaulting](/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#defaulting)  documentation for more details.
 - Golang: `+default=<value>`,
 - OpenAPI extension: `default: <value>`